-Adrianne Todman is the CEO of NAHRO, the National Association of Housing and Redevelopment Officials.
-NAHRO, established in 1933, is a Washington, D.C.-based membership organization of almost 20,000 housing and community development agencies and professionals who house over eight million people in urban, suburban, and rural communities across the country.
-NAHRO’s advocacy, trainings, and industry convenings are focused on inspiring and resourcing strong and sustainable communities and preserving and creating quality affordable housing.
-Ms. Todman has focused on creating a member-centric culture at the association, raising the profile of the critical work undertaken by housing agencies, and advocating for funding and common-sense policy development that concentrates on helping families and communities thrive.
+Adrianne Todman has served as the CEO of the National Association of Housing and Redevelopment Officials (NAHRO) since 2017.
+NAHRO, established in 1933, is a Washington, D.C.-based membership organization of 20,000 housing and community development agencies and professionals who house eight million people in urban, suburban, and rural communities across the country.
+NAHRO’s advocacy, trainings, and industry convenings are focused on inspiring and resourcing strong and sustainable communities, and preserving and creating quality affordable housing.
+Ms. Todman has rightsized the association’s expenditures, restructured business functions, brought on new talent, and diversified revenue sources.
+Ms. Todman has focused on creating a member-centric culture at the association, raising the profile of the critical work undertaken by housing professionals, and advocating for funding and common-sense policy development that preserves and develops affordable housing, and helps families and communities thrive.